Introduction to classification and labelling

-Plant protection products (PPPs) must comply with legislation on classification and labelling of chemicals which are placed on the market in the EU.
+Plant protection products (PPPs) must comply with legislation on classification and labelling of chemicals which are placed on the GB market.

-Harmonised rules are laid down in the CLP Regulation (EC Regulation On Classification, Labelling and Packaging of Substances and Mixtures, EC 1272/2008) which came into force on 20 January 2009.
-It implements in all EU Member States the United Nations' Globally Harmonised System (GHS) for classification and labelling and applies directly requiring no national transposition.
+Harmonised rules are laid down in the CLP Regulation (Regulation on Classification, Labelling and Packaging of Substances and Mixtures, 1272/2008) which came into force on 20 January 2009.
+It implements in the UK the United Nations' Globally Harmonised System (GHS) for classification and labelling.

 The provisions of the CLP regulation were gradually phased in and came fully into force on 1 June 2015 by which point all PPPs being placed on the market had to be classified and labelled in line with CLP.
 Until then a transitional period applied to allow gradual migration from CHIP 4 to CLP.

-Detailed guidance on implementing the requirements the CLP Regulation for PPPs in the UK are detailed below.
-We have also provided links to general guidance on the classification and labelling of all chemicals.
+Detailed guidance on implementing the requirements of the CLP Regulation for PPPs are listed below, in addition to general guidance on the classification and labelling of all chemicals.

 - The Labelling Handbook includes specific guidance on including CLP labelling requirements on PPP labels.